Integralist/integralist.co.uk/content/posts/http-caching.md

 Consider the following diagram which highlights a typical request flow when using (for example) an `ETag` to handle the revalidation step:

+> Note: this diagram presumes the use of a CDN like Fastly which has specific behaviours, such as 'request collapsing' built-in.

 <a href="../../images/http-conditional-requests.png">
     <img src="../../images/http-conditional-requests.png">
 </a>

 In this request flow we can see that although we're successfully serving stale content when a cached object's TTL has expired, this is still potentially going to result in multiple requests to the origin (rather than acting as a cache HIT) if we have an influx of requests for the same resource.

-Now with that said, the ability to reach the origin is only going to be on a datacenter by datacenter basis.
+Now with that said, the ability to reach the origin (if we're using Fastly at least, other CDN providers may differ) is only going to be on a datacenter by datacenter basis.
 The reason being, each [cache node](https://www.integralist.co.uk/posts/fastly-varnish/#clustering) will perform [request collapsing](https://docs.fastly.com/guides/performance-tuning/request-collapsing) which will mitigate the damage of having to allow a request through to your origin.

 With this in mind, having a large `stale-while-revalidate` TTL might not necessarily be a good idea because ultimately for that time period, if there is no updated version of the content, new client requests are going to be able to reach the origin.